badhusha-dev/ShopifyGenie/replit.md

 The client-side application is built with React and uses a component-based architecture organized around feature domains (inventory, loyalty, subscriptions, customers, reports).
 The UI leverages both Bootstrap 5 for layout and styling, and shadcn/ui components for enhanced interactivity.
 Navigation is handled through Wouter for client-side routing, while data fetching utilizes TanStack Query for efficient API state management with caching and background updates.

 ## Backend Architecture
 The server follows a REST API design using Express.js with TypeScript.
 The architecture is organized into clear separation of concerns with dedicated modules for routing, storage abstraction, and Vite integration for development.
-The storage layer implements an interface-based approach that currently uses in-memory storage but can be easily swapped for persistent databases.
+The storage layer implements an interface-based approach using in-memory storage for demonstration purposes.

 ## Data Storage Solutions
-The application uses Drizzle ORM with PostgreSQL schema definitions for production-ready database structure, while currently implementing an in-memory storage system for demonstration purposes.
+The application uses Drizzle ORM with PostgreSQL schema definitions for production-ready database structure, while currently implementing an in-memory storage system.
 The schema supports comprehensive e-commerce data including users, products, customers, orders, subscriptions, and loyalty transactions with proper relationships and constraints.

 ## Authentication and Authorization
 The system is designed to integrate with Shopify's OAuth 2.0 authentication system, though the current implementation focuses on the core business logic rather than authentication flows.
 The architecture accommodates future integration with Shopify's app authentication requirements.